How to find Housing in Dubai

 Imagine moving to Dubai, having to navigate the housing market by yourself, finally finding a place to rent that you like AND… The landlord now asks you for a bunch of documents you don’t have.
 We obviously want you to avoid being in this situation, so here’s what you need to know.

-In Dubai there are a number of documents that are required to rent a flat.
+You need a number of documents to rent an apartment in Dubai.
 The very first thing, and perhaps quite obvious, it will be your Passport and UAE VISA.
 A lot of people get to the country without yet having their VISA stamped, which you need, in order to sign a long term rental agreement.
 This is very common as finalising the visa process can take a few weeks.
 If this is your case, we recommend to secure short term accommodation until you have your Visa paperwork completely sorted.

 Understand all the steps for completing your Visa in the UAE